Hebraization of surnames: Booklet by the Jewish Agency

-After the establishment of Israel
+After the Israeli Declaration of Independence

-After the Israeli Declaration of Independence, there was still the attitude that the hebraization of family names should continue, in order to get rid of names with a diaspora sound.
+After the Israeli Declaration of Independence, there was still the attitude that the Hebraization of family names should continue, in order to get rid of names with a diaspora sound.
 Hebraization of names became a typical part of the integration process for new immigrants among Ashkenazi Jews.
 It also occurred among Sephardi and Mizrahi Jewish immigrants from Arab and Muslim lands, though it was less common among them than among Ashkenazi Jews; Sephardi and Mizrahi children were typically given new Hebrew names in school, often without permission from their parents.

 David Ben-Gurion, the first Prime Minister of Israel, was committed to the use of the Hebrew language (he changed his surname from Grün to Ben-Gurion).
 He tried to convince as many people to change their surnames into "real" Hebrew ones.
 Ben-Gurion got Herzl Rosenblum to sign the Israeli Declaration of Independence as Herzl Vardi, his pen name (later changed to his legal name), as Ben-Gurion wanted more Hebrew names on the document.
-Nine more of the signatories of the document would then go on to Hebraize their name, as well.
+Nine more of the signatories of the document would then go on to Hebraize their names, as well.

 Ben-Gurion, in an order to the Israel Defense Forces soldiers, wrote, "It is desirable that every commanding officer (from Squadron Commander to Chief of Staff) should change his surname, whether German, English, Slavic, French or foreign in general, to a Hebrew surname, in order to be a role model for his soldiers.
 The Israel Defense Forces must be Hebrew in spirit, vision, and in all internal and external expressions."
 For a while it was widespread for new conscripts into the Israel Defense Forces with Ashkenazi surnames to Hebraize their names upon entering service.
-Among the people who did this is former Israeli Prime Minister Ehud Barak, who changed his surname from Brog to Barak upon being drafted in 1972.
+For example, former Israeli Prime Minister Ehud Barak changed his surname from Brog to Barak in 1972.

 A binding order of the same issue was issued to the officials of the state in 1950, and particularly to those who represented the State abroad.
 A "Committee for Hebrew Names" was established to supervise the implementation of the order, whose task was to assist and advise the choice of a Hebrew name.

 In addition to pressure from the state, tensions between Jewish ethnic groups caused some people to Hebraize their names to dis-identify with a "stigmatized" ethnic group or to merge into a "collective Israeli identity" and therefore created a desire to Hebraize.